An Ideal Husband (1999 film): Premise

 Sir Robert Chiltern is a successful government minister, well-off and with a loving wife.
 All this is threatened when Mrs. Cheveley appears in London with damning evidence of a past misdeed.
-Sir Robert turns to his friend Lord Goring for help, an apparently idle philanderer and the despair of his father.
+Sir Robert turns to his friend Lord Goring, an apparently idle philanderer and the despair of his father, for help.
 Goring knows the lady of old and the plot to help his friend has unintended consequences.